 Responding to the Census questions is voluntary.
 However, your responses contribute directly to having an accurate picture of the diversity of our workplace, which is critical to remove barriers to full and active participation for all employees.

 Is there a deadline to complete the census?

 There is no deadline to complete the census.
 The data will be compiled annually and shared with the university community.

 The Federal Contractors Program (FCP) is a federal equity program aimed at ensuring that provincially regulated employers with a workforce of 100 or more employees and who receive federal government goods and services contracts worth $1 million or more achieve and maintain a fair and representative workforce, in compliance with the Federal Contractors Program requirements and the Employment Equity Act.
 Dalhousie has been a member of the FCP since 1987.

-I’ve already filled out a self-identification form when I was hired.
+I've already filled out a self-identification form.
 Do I need to complete it again?

-Yes, there are a number of changes to the questions asked on the Dalhousie Census from previous self-identification surveys.
+Yes, there are a number of changes to the questions asked on the Dalhousie Census from previous self- identification surveys.
 Most notably, the choices for self-identifying within the protected groups have expanded and changed to provide more complete and inclusive options for individuals to self-identify.